Begum Rokeya Padak

 Begum Rokeya Padak, named after Begum Rokeya, is a Bangladeshi national honour conferred on individual women for their exceptional achievement.
 The award is given by the Ministry of Women and Children Affairs of the Government of Bangladesh.
-The award recognises the pioneering contribution of an individual in empowering women and raising women's issues.
+First awarded in 1995, the Rokeya Padak recognises the pioneering contribution of an individual in empowering women and raising women's issues.

-Each awardee receives a gold medal weighing 25 grams of 18-karat gold, a certificate of honour, and a sum of cash.
-The amount of the cash reward was tk 2,00,000 from May 2017.
-Next it was increased to tk 4,00,000 from November 2019.
+Each recipient receives a gold medal weighing 25 grams of 18-karat gold, a certificate of honour, and a cash reward.
+The cash reward was tk 2,00,000 from May 2017.
+It was increased to tk 4,00,000 from November 2019.

 Award winners

 As of December 2020, 61 awards had been presented: